 The amounts due to/from related parties are amounts due to the directors and officers.
 The balances are unsecured, non-interest bearing and have no specific terms for repayment.
-These transactions are in the normal course of operations and have been valued in these financial statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These transactions are in the normal course of operations and have been valued in the Financial Statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.

-As at February 29, 2020, \$78,032 (February 28, 2019 - \$63,139) was due to directors and officers of the Company.
+As at May 31, 2020, \$124,097 (February 29, 2020 - \$78,032) was due to directors and officers of the Company.